opendp/opendp/docs/source/user/constructors/combinators.rst

 This combinator can compose Measurements with `ZeroConcentratedDivergence`, `MaxDivergence` and `FixedSmoothedMaxDivergence` output measures.

+.. _measure-casting:

 Measure Casting
 ---------------

 There are two combinators for casting the output measure of a Measurement.
-The first is used for casting an output measure from `ZeroConcentratedDivergence` to `SmoothedMaxDivergence`.
+The first is used for casting an output measure from `ZeroConcentratedDivergence` to `SmoothedMaxDivergence`:
+:func:`opendp.combinators.make_zCDP_to_approxDP`.

 .. doctest::